-The average property tax in Broward County this year on a home with an assessed value of $250,000 (remember that assessed values often fall below a home’s market value) is $3,340.
+The average property tax in Coral Springs this year on a home with an assessed value of $250,000 (remember that assessed values often fall below a home’s market value) is $3,340.
 Since Florida has no state income tax, that entire amount can be deducted by anyone who itemizes on their tax form.

 Of course, this positive treatment doesn’t hold for everyone in Florida.
 If your home has a high enough value, your property taxes could exceed the $10,000 cap.

 If you think your own real-estate tax is high, though, consider that the most expensive home in the country’s history was just sold last month: an 11 bedroom (and 22 bathrooms!) oceanfront mansion in Hillsboro Beach.
 This home sold for more than $42 million, so property taxes will inevitably be hundreds of thousands of dollars.

 The tax benefit related to SALT is causing experts to predict that more Northeasterners from high state taxes may consider moving to Florida.
 Some who have already moved here cite the changing tax law as a key reason.

 So this year, as you prepare your federal taxes, take a moment to appreciate the fact that Florida’s low real-estate and state income taxes are probably working in your favor.
 That’s another thing, aside from our glorious sunshine, to feel good about living here.

 Have the Law Office of Gary M. Landau by your side.
 The Law Office of Gary Landau is located in Coral Springs, Florida, and is rated 10 out of 10 by the legal website AVVO.
 For more information or free phone consultation, call 954-979-6566 or email us.
 Attorney Gary Landau personally returns all calls to him.